codecop/FreeMind-Fork-for-Training/Readme.md

 ## Code Base

 This version of FreeMind has based on Java 1.7.
+The user interface is using Swing and I18n is in place.
+FreeMind depends only on a few libraries, half of them are for XML processing.

 ### Metrics